Sixto María Durán Cárdenas

 Sixto María Durán Cárdenas (August 6, 1875 – January 13, 1947) was an Ecuadorian pianist, composer, and lawyer.

-He stood out for his multifaceted profile, for being an outstanding judge, a prolific composer exceeding more than one hundred pieces, and also for being the director of the National Conservatory of Music on three occasions.
-He is one of the most prominent Ecuadorian composers, and he composed hymns for various institutions and military marches that are very popular in his country.
+He served as a judge, composed more than one hundred musical works, and was director of the National Conservatory of Music on three occasions.
+He also composed hymns for various institutions and military marches.

-Personal life
+Personal life and death

 Durán Cárdenas was born in Quito on August 6, 1875, the same day when the President Gabriel García Moreno was murdered.

 His parents were Domingo Durán, aide-de-camp of President Gabriel García Moreno, and Emperatriz Cárdenas, his first music teacher, a singer and notable harpist.

-After completing his elementary education and having lost his father, he entered tha San Luis Minor Seminary in Quito.
+After completing his elementary education and having lost his father, he entered the San Luis Minor Seminary in Quito.
 Julio Troncoso, director of the publication El año ecuatoriano, indicates that at the Seminary, Durán had a great music teacher in the priest Ditte, a Dutch Lazarist; however, another brief biography, unpublished and without a signature of responsibility, indicates that it was with the German priest Jausen, with whom he carried out his musical studies.
 At this time, the young artist had to teach mathematics privately to finance his studies.

 He earned a law degree from the Central University of Ecuador in 1889.
 He stood out in his multifaceted intellectual life, becoming President of the Supreme Court of Justice in 1909, among other representative public positions.
 While he was a renowned, award-winning music composer, he continued to practice law throughout his lifetime because in Ecuador musical careers were not well-paid.

 Due to the difficult circumstances of academic music in Ecuador, the composer was forced to prepare himself largely as an autodidact, since only two years after his birth, the main music institute, the National Conservatory, founded by García Moreno in 1870, had been closed.